Skip to main content

 In order to successfully mine an NFT rocket on Testnet, it is necessary to follow these steps:

-1. Open Open the Tonkeeper wallet on your phone (it should hold some newly received TON Testnet tokens).
+1. Open the Tonkeeper wallet on your phone (it should hold some newly received TON Testnet tokens).

 2. Select scan mode in the wallet to scan the QR code.